-- This course is for knowledge transfer professionals with at least 18 months’ technology transfer experience gained in an academic, public sector research or NHS innovation environment
+- This course is for people with at least 18 months’ knowledge transfer experience gained in an academic, public sector research or NHS innovation environment.

-- Those who have attended a PraxisAuril ‘core’ course (e.g. Fundamentals of Technology Transfer or Research Contracts) might find this to be a valuable next step, especially if they are seeking to develop practical hand-on skills in how to determine whether projects are suitable for new company formation and how to start a new company
+- Those who have attended a PraxisAuril ‘core’ course (e.g. New Venture Creation 1, or Fundamentals of Technology Transfer or Research Contracts) might find this to be a valuable next step, especially if they are seeking to develop practical hand-on skills in how to determine whether projects are suitable for new company formation and how to start a new company.

 - Company creation is a key element in the mix of instruments that allow Universities to deliver impact from their funding inputs and research outputs